Mhalali/Mass_Casualty_Incident_Project/readme.md

 - **Highlight Key Words**: The bot highlights key words (e.g., "victims," "accident type") to make the scenarios more engaging and to help players focus on critical information.

 - **Enhanced Commands**: The bot includes additional commands like `!reset` to give facilitators more control over the game flow, allowing them to restart or pause the simulation when needed.

+- **Shorter GPT Responses**: The bot now focuses on short, concise summaries.

+- **Three-Strike System**: If inappropriate behavior is detected, the game will provide warnings and reset after 3 strikes.

+- **Inactivity Timer**: A warning is issued at the 10- and 5-second mark if no response is given, and the game resets after 20 seconds of inactivity.

+- **Logs and Reports**: After the game ends (either due to inactivity or a game reset), the session logs and performance analysis are sent to session-logs and report-logs, and the player receives a DM with their performance analysis and a GitHub link

 ## How It Works